chefmatt2024/restaurant-startup-app/DOMAIN_SETUP_GUIDE.md

-# 🌐 Domain Setup Guide for iterumfoods.xyz
+# 🌐 Domain Setup Guide for Restaurant Planning Platform

 ## Overview
-This guide will help you set up your main domain `iterumfoods.xyz` to host the sales landing page, which then links to your Firebase app for the actual functionality.
+This guide will help you set up your main domain to host the sales landing page for your restaurant planning platform, which then links to your Firebase app for the actual functionality.
+The platform is designed to expand to multiple cities, starting with Boston as the first market.

 ## 🎯 Strategy
 - **Main Domain**: `iterumfoods.xyz` → Sales landing page
 - **App Domain**: `restaurant-startup-app.web.app` → Full application
 - **Flow**: Landing page → "Start Free Trial" → Firebase app
+- **Multi-City Ready**: Framework supports expansion to additional cities beyond Boston

 ---